-These factors that can cause bad breath after a tooth extraction are incessant bleeding from the cavity, bacteria buildup, bad mouthwash or antiseptic used which can also be said to be a poor medication, dry tooth socket, not being able to clean your teeth properly and lastly, the food you consume.
+These factors that can cause bad breath after tooth extraction are incessant bleeding from the cavity, bacteria buildup, bad mouthwash or antiseptic used which can also be said to be a poor medication, dry tooth socket, not being able to clean your teeth properly and lastly, the food you consume.

 - Incessant Bleeding from the tooth cavity

 When a tooth is being pulled out, it comes out with blood right?
-Now, it is normal for this bleeding to continue for 2 to 3 days after extraction.
+Now, it is normal for this bleeding to continue for 2 to 3 days after an extraction.

 This occasionally bleeding can lead to bad smell after tooth extraction which can also lead to bad taste after tooth extraction.